Strategic Priorities: Got a dedicated team?

 The application of these simple health-checks to key strategic priorities could go a long way to predicting which ones are likely to struggle or succeed:

-Any strategy is only about as successful as the key projects and initiatives that underpin it.
+If you neglect your critical projects you neglect your strategy.
+In other words, any strategy is only about as successful as the key projects and initiatives that underpin it.
 The good news for leaders is that mechanics of delivering on strategic projects have never been more within their reach.

 By mechanics we don’t mean the latest project management technique or software, but rather that most essential element – an effective team that is st up for success and empowered to make any particular project happen.